+What are the signs that your spouse may be cheating?
 Sometimes you know, and sometimes you don’t.
-When infidelity happens in a marriage or other committed relationship, one of the worst parts of it is all the lies.
-Someone you have loved for so long suddenly is keeping secrets, and it hurts.
-The big question is, why?
+When infidelity happens in a marriage or other committed relationship, one of the worst parts can be all the lies.

 1. Your partner acts shady

 If your partner is becoming physically intimate with another person, he or she may want to spend less intimate time with you.
-The key here is that your partner is acting out of the ordinary.
-It could be stress, but it could be something more.
+A key sign of a cheating spouse is that your partner may be acting out of the ordinary.

 3. Your partner uses cash or a secret card

 Suddenly his or her financial transactions aren’t public records.
 For some reason, he or she doesn’t want you to know where things have been purchased or exactly what has been purchased.